Moon landing: Hakuto-R Mission 1 (Japan)

 Hakuto-R Mission 1 was a commercial lander developed by ispace_Inc..
 It was launched on 11 December 2022 aboard a Falcon 9 rocket on a low-energy transfer trajectory that entered Lunar orbit 21 March 2023.
 An attempted landing on 25 April 2023 failed due to software misinterpretation of laser altimeter data.

 Chang'e 5 (China)

-The Chang'e 5 returner carrying lunar sample was transported back to CAST.
+The Chang'e 5 returner carrying a lunar sample was transported back to CAST.

 On 6 December 2020 at 21:42 UTC, Chang'e 5 landed and collected the first lunar soil samples in over 40 years, and then returned the samples to Earth.
 The 8.2t stack consisting of lander, ascender, orbiter and returner was launched to lunar orbit by a Long March 5 rocket on 24 November.
 The lander-ascender combination was separated with the orbiter and returner before landing near Mons Rümker in Oceanus Procellarum.
 The ascender was later launched back to lunar orbit, carrying samples collected by the lander, and completed the first-ever robotic rendezvous and docking in lunar orbit.
 The sample container was then transferred to the returner, which successfully landed on Inner Mongolia on 16 December 2020, completing China's first extraterrestrial sample return mission.